Radware/Cyber-Controller-Sites-and-Devices-Cloner/README.md

 ```

 Follow the terminal instructions and provide the source and destination cyber controller details.
-After the script finishes you can view the log file in the directory.

-The log file is:
+After the script finishes you can view the log file in the directory, the log file is:

 **copy_cyber_controller_objects.log**